Updating Standard Branding Elements | Yext Hitchhikers Platform

 Variable Naming Convention

-Choose Brand-Specific and Accessible Colors
+Brand-Specific Colors

 You’ll want to inspect a customer’s website to ensure you’re adhering to their styles as much as possible.
 Customers might even have a style guide that will give you the specific colors and other styles to apply.
 For example, we can pull the Yext blue color by inspecting the CTA on the homepage, and grabbing the value #0f70f0 to use as our --yxt-color-brand-primary.